Frstrm/TokenLightCondition/README.md

 - Removes Dim/Dark effects while in Bright conditions.
 - Updates tokens on scene Darkness Level changes.
 - Tokens will be updated on drop in scene.
-- Only processes tokens that are of type: character, npc
+- Token is only processed if of type (character, npc) and have hp > 0
--    And have hp > 0
+- TokenHud light box indicator is only shown if token hp > 0

 # Known Issues
 Tokens currently ONLY checks against placed lights, and token lighting.